 You get Workload, you get Workload and YOU get Workload…

-While users on Grow and Enterprise plans will have full access to the full Workload functionality, we wanted all our customers to be able to experience the value of Workload.
+While users on Grow and Scale plans will have full access to the full Workload functionality, we wanted all our customers to be able to experience the value of Workload.
 That’s why we’ve decided to make it available in some form on all plans.
 Users on the Deliver plan will get access to Limited Workload, where they will be able to see a roundup of estimated time and remaining capacity for each team member, click into the task count and view the tasks included, and directly jump in to edit the tasks from there.

 Start using it now